yig/GMU-CS425/README.md

 * `xmake` compiles all targets.
 * `xmake run <target>` runs the given target.
 * `xmake run -d helloworld` launches the program in a debugger.
+If you are using a debugger, you will want to compile in debug mode.
 * `xmake config --menu` opens a command-line menu system you can use to switch between debug and release modes.
 * `xmake config -m debug` and `xmake f -m release` directly switch between debug and release mode.
 * `xmake project -k xcode -m debug` or `xmake project -k vsxmake -m debug` to generate an Xcode project on macOS or a Visual Studio solution on Windows.
 You make prefer debugging directly in the IDE. [[docs](https://xmake.io/#/plugin/builtin_plugins)]